Berkeley City Laws, Ordinances & Departments

 Exempts single-family homes, condos, townhomes, and new construction from rent control.
 Subsequent law AB 1482 (Tenant Protection Act of 2019) modified the new construction exemption to the first 15 years after issuing a Certificate of Occupancy.
 [Costa Hawkins effective January 1, 1996.
 AB 1482 adopted October 8, 2019].

 Requirements for relocating tenants as a result of Code Enforcement Activities or Voluntary Code Compliance.
+Learn more about the program.
 [Adopted December 15, 2011].

 Although you are only required to provide the notice of the Tenant Protection Ordinance to any new tenancy, this is the Tenant Protection Ordinance in its entirety.
 [Adopted March 28, 2017].